Mann1903/Employee-Management-.Net-api/README.md

+(this only contains the api look for Employee CRUD in react)

 Employee Management System - CRUD Operations
 Overview
 This system is built using .NET API with SQL Server (SSMS) and Entity Framework Core, designed to efficiently manage employee profiles.